 Now does He mean that physically?
 I think you know the answer to that is "No." He means sees in the sense of "comprehends," "perceives," "understands."

 We have to remember that the carnal mind is "alive and kicking" within us.
-Even though we are baptized, and even though we have the Spirit of God, it's still there.
-It's exerting its influence.
+Even though we are baptized, and even though we have the Spirit of God, it is still there.
+It is exerting its influence.
 Romans 8:7 says that it is "enmity against God."

-Christ, in a reproach, a mild rebuke, said to Paul when He converted him on the way to Damascus, "Paul, why are you kicking against the pricks?"
-That's a question that we need to ask ourselves as well.
-It's telling you something there—that the carnal mind will reject the evidence that God gives, even though it is suffering with pain.
+Christ, in a reproach, a mild rebuke, said to Paul when He converted him on the way to Damascus, "Paul, why are you kicking against the goads?"
+That is a question that we need to ask ourselves as well.
+It is telling you something there—that the carnal mind will reject the evidence that God gives, even though it is suffering with pain.
 It will reject the evidence.
 So God's calling, God's Word, God's predisposing so that we can see—so that we have that ability to identify with His Son—is of no avail unless His Word becomes integrated within us.

 Are You a Fool?

-Let's go to another sobering scripture in Psalm 14:1, 4:
+Let us go to another sobering scripture in Psalm 14:

 Let me explain.
 "Fool" here is nabal.
 Remember David and Abigail?
 Abigail's husband was named "Nabal."
 He was a fool.
 It means someone who is contemptible, someone who is empty.
-It doesn't mean "an atheist."
-It doesn't mean someone who has no contact with God at all.
-It doesn't mean that this person does not see God in His creation.
-The fool that is being described here may readily, quickly admit that there is a God of Creation—and ascribe that as a part of his life.
+It does not mean "an atheist."
+It does not mean someone who has no contact with God at all.
+It does not mean that this person does not see God in His creation.
+The fool that is being described here may readily, quickly admit that there is a God of creation—and ascribe that as a part of his life.
 He may clearly admit it.

 This person, this "fool," is not an atheist; but he lives as if he is persuaded that there is no God, either to bless with reward or to curse with punishment.
 A nabal is not stupid.
 He is not a person who does not reason at all, but a person who reasons wrongly.
-A nabal is a person who chooses—notice that word, who chooses, or I might say, "assumes"—an assumption is a choice—to ignore the fact of God's authority over his life.
-And, basically, he sees God as an "absentee landlord" who may be safely disregarded because the fool assumes that God is not really active in His Creation.
+A nabal is a person who chooses—notice that word, or I might say, "assumes" (an assumption is a choice)—to ignore the fact of God's authority over his life.
+And, basically, he sees God as an "absentee landlord" who may be safely disregarded because the fool assumes that God is not really active in His creation.
 Now that is foolishness!

 Foolishness, in biblical contexts, can be sin!
 The fool's problem is not with his brain but his heart.
 The fool is capable of grasping the things of God; but there is no real fear or reverence for God and the things of God.
 What this results in is nothing less than a "practical atheism."
 Even though he will readily admit that God is Creator, he lives his life as though God is nowhere around.
-He's produced a dichotomy—a dichotomy between what he intellectually knows and the way that he lives.
+He has produced a dichotomy—between what he intellectually knows and the way that he lives.
 God says that person is a fool.
 And he is, in reality, saying in his heart, "There is no God."

-That's sobering, because any one of us can fall into that use of the word.
+That is sobering, because any one of us can fall into that use of the word.
 I can tell you, by Psalm 14:5, that what I just said is true.
 The fool is aware of God.
 When the punishment, the curse, comes—when God begins to reveal Himself—then there is great fear.
-If he didn't think, "There is a God," the fear wouldn't be there.
+If he did not think, "There is a God," the fear would not be there.
 He knows that there is a God; but he lives as if there is not.